Flyingfish812/p2myth/docs/Beginners/index.md

 **Q. Can I try out different ships?**

-A. Recently, the process of switching accounts has been complicated, and there have been precedents of malicious destruction of shared accounts, so there is a certain threshold for providing shared accounts.
+A. Recently, the process of switching accounts has been complicated, and there have been precedents of malicious destruction of shared accounts, so there are rules when using shared accounts.
+For example, do not spend credits or revives on the account.
+Do not join or leave communities without seeking approval from the owner.
+Do not promote nor demote the account - if you are afraid of this, simply play only the community mission.
 If you want to try some ships, ask __FBI Davination__ (Discord) or go to [Reddit Forum](https://www.reddit.com/r/Phoenix_2/) and ask __u/Phoenix_Revive__ to borrow an account.

 :::warning[Attention]